Table of Contents[Hide][Show]

 9. Kid Friendly Rides at Disney Springs

 No tickets to the parks?
 No problem!
+Yes there are rides at Disney Springs.
 Kids can ride family favorites like the classic Marketplace Carousel and Marketplace Train Express for a small fee.

 While these rides are low on thrills, they are high on making little ones smile.
 My girls always loved riding these when they were smaller.
 I miss how excited they used to get riding what seemed like simple rides at the time.